In the early 1970’s, life as a graffiti artist in high school was riveting for a young SJK 171.

 SJK 171, STITCH 1 R.I.P., COCO 144, KROME 100, and MICO.

-The show also includes a United Graffiti Artists gallery of photos featuring early pioneers.
+The show also includes a United Graffiti Artists gallery of photos featuring early pioneers of graffiti art.

 Link: Huff Post